Executive Summary

 - AI-generated scenarios

-- Modern UI that supports conversational modelling
+- Modern UI that supports conversational modeling

 Anaplan